Here is an overview of Preferential voting, also known as ranked voting, instant run-off voting or ranked-choice voting.

 Voters rank the candidates in order of preference, with “1” being the highest (most preferred) ranking.
 For example, if there are 3 candidates, the voter chooses 1 beside their first choice, 2 beside their second choice and 3 beside their third choice.

 To be considered a valid ballot, the submitted ballot must satisfy the following conditions:

 At least one candidate must be ranked for each position.
-In case abstention is allowed and the voter has abstained from voting for a position, the ballot may still count as valid for any other positions in the election.
+In case abstention is allowed and the voter has abstained from voting for a position, the ballot may still count as valid for any other positions in the vote.

 No two candidates can have the same ranking, or the ballot is invalid (for that particular position only).

-How Preferential Voting Results are Calculated
+How Preferential Voting Results Are Calculated

 The first preference on each ballot counts as a vote for that particular candidate, and the votes are tallied.
 If no candidate receives a majority (greater than 50% of the total valid ballots), the candidate with the fewest number of votes is eliminated and the ballots for that candidate are redistributed to each ballot’s second preference.
 The process continues until a majority is reached by one of the candidates.

 Note: There are many variants of tallying and winner selection that can also be done with Preferential Voting, including Single Transferable Vote (STV).
 ElectionBuddy provides voting details while keeping voters anonymous so that you can select your own winner.

 For more information, see Instant Runoff Voting on Wikipedia

 See voting systems to read about other voting and tally methods.